-He taught model making classes that produced highly detailed large wood architectural models for three major shows at the Carnegie Museum of Art in Pittsburgh.
+Scott has taught model making classes that produced highly detailed large wood architectural models for three major shows at the Carnegie Museum of Art in Pittsburgh.
 Several of these models have become a part of the Museum’s permanent collection.
-Scott also co-taught design build projects for the Silver Eye Center for Photography and the Society of Contemporary Craft.
+Scott also co-taught design-build projects for the Silver Eye Center for Photography and the Society of Contemporary Craft.

 Scott holds a BFA in Sculpture from Carnegie Mellon University and received his MFA from the Cranbrook Academy of Art.
 His art practice is specialized in wood and steel fabrication, metal casting, carpentry, cabinetry and furniture making.
 He is involved in the local arts scene and has successfully exhibited his furniture in many regional art shows.